dbmcclain/Astronomy/README.md

         (to-deg (RA 22 30 15.3)) => 337.56375

-  Dec - a synonum for DMS.
+  Dec - a synonym for DMS.

         (to-deg (DEC -12 20 32)) => -12.3422